Sopokudamoah/pdsnd_github/README.md

 chicago.csv
 washington.csv

-The follwing file is the script file in python for analysis the data: bikeshare.py
+The following file is the script file in python for analysis the data: bikeshare.py

 ### Credits